 As Catholics, we are called to serve one another as Jesus did.
 The Catechism of the Catholic Church explains, "To receive in truth the Body and Blood of Christ given up for us, we must recognize Christ in the poorest, his brethren" (no. 1397).

 In serving the community we are not only benefiting others but we also benefit ourselves.
 Service helps us to go beyond our “comfort zone” or our “own limits”, it helps us discover more about who we are as a person, and more importantly it helps us realize that authentic happiness and fulfillment is possible when we give of ourselves to others because we were made to love in the same way God loves us.

 A total of 100 hours of service are required for graduation.
-Students will go through orientation for the service hour component at the beginning of the School year.
-At that point students will be allowed to begin their service hours.
+Students will go through an orientation for the service hour component at the beginning of the school year.
+At that point, students will be allowed to begin their service hours.

 Each grade level will be assigned a particular Focus Area.

 FRESHMEN - Focus Area: The hungry and homeless

 - Students should complete a minimum of 25 hours during their freshman year.
 15 hours need to be worked in the assigned focus area of service, the other 10 hours can be worked in school functions or in their parish.
 Hours must be completed by Monday, April 13, 2020